A History of Cheesecake

 Cheesecakes were commonly served at Greek weddings.
 Baked by the bride and served to her new husband’s family and friends, it was considered a gesture of hospitality.
 This concept of serving cake at weddings still carries on today!

 Image: Compass Classroom

 Until the year 146 B.C., cheesecakes were strictly Greek cuisine.
 However, when the Romans conquered the Greek Empire, they incorporated some Greek culture into their own.
 Thus they took with them the recipe for cheesecake.
 In fact, it was the Romans who first modified the original baking directions, incorporating eggs into the cheese mixture and adding a pastry shell.

 Over time, cheesecake’s popularity continued to grow, slowly permeating various European cultures until it made its way to England!
 It’s here where cheesecake made its first official, widely publicized debut.

-The First Published Cookbook Was Printed in 1545 and Included the Recipe for Cheesecake
+The First Published Cookbook Included a Cheesecake Recipe

 Centuries later, the recipe traveled across the Atlantic Ocean, finding itself in America.
 It’s here the recipe received a whole new twist.

 It wasn’t until late in the 19th century that Americans received their opportunity to take a crack at adding their own personal flair.
 By adding cream cheese to the mixture, Americans were able to produce a far denser and creamier cake texture.
 This new variation became wildly popular in large cities, such as New York.
 In a sense, the addition of cream cheese redefined the dessert, creating a new category of cheesecake that would be known from then on as "New York Style Cheesecake"